 Attain Academy Partnership

 The Attain Academy Partnership Trust is a trust which educates approximately 1,000 pupils across four primary academies, all with the shared desire to be innovative, inclusive and inspirational.
-It now seeks one non-executive director/trustee to join its board.
+It now seeks one non-executive director/trustee with HR expertise to join its board.
 Board meetings are held in Chelmsford.

 About the trust